hoodnoah/homelab_provisioning/README.md

 - [bootstrap_docker](roles/bootstrap_docker/README.md): A role for installing/ensuring Docker is installed and operational.
 - [get_uid_gid](roles/get_uid_gid/README.md): A role for collecting the current user's UID and GID, for injection into [Linuxserver's Docker-Compose images](https://docs.linuxserver.io/general/understanding-puid-and-pgid/).
+- [timezone](roles/timezone/README.md): A role for setting the timezone.
+Defaults to "America/New_York".

 ## Requirements